 These proteins are important.

-First, a gene with a written instruction to make a specific substance is incorporated into the cell.
-Then, by culturing, isolating, and purifying the cells, proteins that are the source of drugs can be produced.
+First, a gene that contains instruction “make XXX” is incorporated into the cell.
+Then, by culturing, isolating, and purifying the cells, proteins that serve as the basis for pharmaceuticals can be produced.

-The most common targets for gene incorporation are single-celled microorganisms or animal cells extracted from hamsters.
-Animal cells can produce proteins with more complex molecular structures due to their more complex cellular structure.
+The main targets for inserting genes are single-celled microorganisms or animal cells derived from hamsters.
+Animal cells can produce proteins with more complex molecular structures because of their complexity.

 Question5What drugs does AGC help develop and manufacture?